SAP/jenkins-library/documentation/docs/steps/dockerExecute.md

 * `sidecarImage`: Name of the docker image of the sidecar container.
 Do not provide this value if no sidecar container is required.
 * `sidecarName`: as `dockerName` for the sidecar container
 * `sidecarOptions`: as `dockerOptions` for the sidecar container
+* `sidecarAlwaysPullImage`: Set this to 'false' to bypass docker image pulls.
+Usefull during development processes.
+Allows testing of images which are available in the local registry only.
 * `sidecarVolumeBind`: as `dockerVolumeBind` for the sidecar container
 * `sidecarWorkspace`: as `dockerWorkspace` for the sidecar container